Riders 81-90 in our countdown of the 100 Best Road Riders of 2017

 23, Denmark, Team Sunweb

 Having only turned 23 in August, Soren Kragh Andersen is rapidly developing into one of the peloton’s hottest young prospects.
-In his second season for Team Sunweb, the Dane nearly won Paris-Tour (being out-sprinted into second by Matteo Trentin), posted two top-three Vuelta bunch sprint finishes at his debut Grand Tour, and was part of the gold-winning team time trial outfit at the Worlds.
+In his second season for Team Sunweb, the Dane nearly won Paris-Tours (being out-sprinted into second by Matteo Trentin), posted two top-three Vuelta bunch sprint finishes at his debut Grand Tour, and was part of the gold-winning team time trial outfit at the Worlds.

 86. Rui Costa